Tommy Ivo: Acting

+In 1961 Ivo appeared as William, the young son of Motel owner Mrs Prattle -‘Praytell’- in the American ‘neo noir’ crime Film “The Cat Burglar” written by actor and former criminal Leo Gordon, starring Jack Hogan, June Kenney and John Baer.

-Ivo guest starred in an episode of the syndicated adventure television series, Rescue 8 and in two episodes of Leave It To Beaver.
+Ivo guest starred in an episode of the syndicated adventure television series, Rescue 8 and in two episodes of Leave It to Beaver (one being S3E37’s “Wally’s Play” as “The Duke”).

 He also guest starred on the ABC/Warner Brothers western series, Sugarfoot and on the NBC western series The Tall Man.
 In several episodes of Father Knows Best, he played one of the Bud Anderson's friends.
 During the 1961–62 TV season, Ivo played the role of Haywood Botts in another ABC sitcom, Margie.
 In 1963 he appeared in the "Honeymoon Hotel" episode of the Petticoat Junction.

 Racing

 In the late 1950s, Ivo raced a twin (side by side) Buick nailhead-engined dragster which was the first gasoline-powered dragster to break the nine-second barrier.

 The car held the Drag News AA/GD et record at 8.69.
 The Twin Buick also was the first gas dragster to record speeds of 170, 175 and 180 mph which were Standard 1320 records as well.
 It was unique in appearance and won numerous races, including NASCAR's first National Drag Race.
 Later he designed a four-engine, four-wheel-drive dragster he called Showboat (with a quartet of Nailheads), but NHRA ruled it the first "exhibition" dragster, and he was unable to race it.